To correctly format bidi text in (X)HTML or XML content, should I use Unicode control codes or markup?

 span used to supply language information or styling.
 It could also be argued that it's simpler to consistently use markup throughout the document, rather than using markup in some higher level parts of the document and then switching to control codes for the lower levels.

-Another, hopefully temporary, issue at the time of writing is that the Unicode Consortium and the W3C recommend applying isolation to embedded ranges of text where the base direction is changed.
+The Unicode Consortium and the W3C recommend applying isolation to embedded ranges of text where the base direction is changed.
 This means that you should use the RLI, LRI and PDI control codes, rather than the RLE, LRE and PDF ones.
-Currently, the adoption of those new control codes is lagging in browsers, whereas isolation can be applied already using markup.
-(At the moment you can use a CSS shim, or dedicated elements such as

 Apart from formats that are based on plain text rather than markup, there are also places in an HTML or XML file where markup cannot be used, and the Unicode formatting characters are therefore the only recourse.